 - 1. Students feeling part of a supportive institution. - 2.
 Students engaging in their own learning. - 3.
 Students working with their institution in shaping the direction of learning. - 4.
-Formal mechanisms for quality and governance. - 5.
-Influencing the student experience at national level.
+Formal mechanisms for quality and governance. - Influencing the student experience at national level.

 - 1.32 The six features, which guide the above elements of student engagement, are:

 - I. A culture of engagement.

 - 2. Students as partners.

 - 3. Responding to diversity.

 - 4. Valuing the student contribution.

 - 5. Focus on enhancement and change.

 - 6. Appropriate resources and support.

-- in shaping the approaches of the sector, by acting as a baseline and reference tool for discussions around student engagement.
-In particular, sparqs' own new strategic plan for 2013-201813 has been shaped by elements three, four and five of the framework, covering as they do sparqs' own remit of engaging students in shaping the quality of the learning experience.
+- 1.33 The SE Framework has already had a role in shaping the approaches of the sector, by acting as a baseline and reference tool for discussions around student engagement.
+In particular, sparqs' own new strategic plan for 2013-2018 has been shaped by elements three, four and five of the framework, covering as they do sparqs' own remit of engaging students in shaping the quality of the learning experience.

-- Framework are, of course, interconnected.
+- 1.34 The different elements of the SE Framework are, of course, interconnected.
 Evidence suggests that when students are involved in framework elements three, four and five, this involvement can help these students develop stronger engagement in their own learning.
 This is why a strong leadership of the development and management of student engagement is a key ingredient to good student engagement and to a successful learning experience.

 - 1.35 It is also worth noting that there is even some sectoral disagreement about the word "student".
 While the use of "student" is widespread in describing those individuals registered on a course at a college, there is some use of the word "learner" instead.
 This may be on the assumption that students are often on their courses for short periods of time and as a result of their paid employment, and therefore do not primarily identify themselves as students.
 However, the use of "student" is widespread among college and national representative bodies